 The first year of graduate school has a heavy load of course work.
-Depending on the type of appointment (Teaching Assistant or Research Assistant/Fellowship), the students may have limited time to perform research, except during the summers.
-The academic performance of the graduate students is monitored by the AD education, who communicates with the student and/or the advisor if the student is not in good academic standing or fails a class.
-The AD education serves as an additional point of contact for advice (besides the advisor, the relevant NSCL Department Head and Academic Department-specific person responsible for the graduate program) for a wide range of matters.
+Depending on the type of appointment (Teaching Assistant2 or Research Assistant/Fellowship), the students may have limited time to perform research, except during the summers.
+The academic performance of the graduate students is monitored by the Associate Director for Education and Outreach, who communicates with the student and/or the advisor if the student is not in good academic standing or fails a class.
+The Associate Director for Education and Outreach point of contact for advice (besides the advisor, the relevant NSCL Department Head and Academic Department-specific person responsible for the graduate program) for a wide range of matters.
 The goal is to address emerging issues before they become a hindrance to a student's progress.

-At the beginning of the academic year, a social event is organized to which all graduate students and faculty at the Laboratory are invited.
+At the beginning of the academic year, a social event is organized, to which graduate students and faculty at the Laboratory are invited.
 The goal is to introduce and help integrate new graduate students.
-At this event, the new graduate students make initial acquaintance with faculty so that it is easier to seek contact to discuss research opportunities.
+At this event, the new graduate students make initial acquaintance with faculty and senior graduate students so that it is easier to seek contact to discuss research opportunities.